Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/multiple-destinations/README.md

 ## Key concepts

-This code sample demonstrates how to use Spring Integration for Azure Service Bus.
+This code sample demonstrates how to use Spring Integration for Azure Service Bus with multiple destinations.
+It shows how to use Spring Integration for Azure Service Bus to send and receive messages from one queue and then forward them to another queue.

 ## Getting started